|2,382 page views|

 Jun 9, 2013

 Awesome climb, very fun and interesting moves the whole way.
-I agree with the above comments that this climb is safe and requires little to no gear.
-Between my partner and I we probably placed 6 pieces (often pointless as there was a bolt close by) of pro over all 8 pitches.
-This is more of a sport climb than trad.
+I agree with the above comments that this climb is safe and requires little gear.
+Between my partner and I we probably placed 6 pieces of pro over all 8 pitches.
+Its still worthwhile to bring those light small cams.
 We did the 5.11a variation to pitch 5 (you go straight up, following the bolts veering up and right then reconnecting with the standard line) and I recommend it!